 Support Worker Contact Information

-Your FPSS Society Coordinator can arrange for a support person to help you through a Protocol Investigation.
+Your FPSS Society Coordinator can arrange for a support person to help you through an investigation.

 The support person can answer your questions, attend any interviews with you, and give you information about the investigation.